 If a student observes a violation of the Academic Honor Policy, he or she should report the incident to the instructor of the course.
-When an instructor believes that a student has violated the Academic Honor Policy in one of the instructor's classes, the instructor must first contact the Office of the Dean of the Faculties to discover whether the student has a prior record of academic dishonesty in order to determine whether to proceed with a Step 1 agreement.
+When an instructor believes that a student has violated the Academic Honor Policy in one of the instructor's classes, the instructor must first contact the Office of the Vice President for Faculty Development and Advancement to discover whether the student has a prior record of academic dishonesty in order to determine whether to proceed with a Step 1 agreement.
 The instructor must also inform the department chair or dean.
 (Teaching assistants must seek guidance from their supervising faculty member and adjunct instructors must seek guidance from their department chair.)
 However, faculty members or others who do not have administrative authority for enforcing the Academic Honor Policy should not be informed of the allegation, unless they have established a legitimate need to know.
-If pursuing a Step 1 agreement is determined to be possible, the instructor shall discuss the evidence of academic dishonesty with the student and explore the possibility of a Step 1 agreement.
+If pursuing a Step 1 Agreement is determined to be possible, the instructor shall discuss the evidence of academic dishonesty with the student and explore the possibility of a Step 1 Agreement.
 Four possible outcomes of this discussion may occur:

-- 1. If the charge appears unsubstantiated, the instructor will drop the charge, and no record of academic dishonesty will be created.
+- 1. If the charge appears unsubstantiated, the instructor will drop the charge, destroy the documentation, and no record of academic dishonesty will be created.
 The instructor should make this decision using the "preponderance of the evidence" standard. - 2.
 The student may accept responsibility for the violation and accept the academic sanction proposed by the instructor.
-In this case, any agreement involving an academic penalty must be put in writing and signed by both parties on the "Academic Honor Policy Step 1 Agreement" form, which must then be sent to the Dean of Students Department.
+In this case, the agreement involving an academic penalty must be put in writing and signed by both parties on the "Academic Honor Policy Step 1 Agreement" form, which must then be sent to the Dean of Students Department.
 This agreement becomes a confidential student record of academic dishonesty and will be removed from the student's file five years from the date of the final decision in the case.
 Any grade imposed as the result of an academic sanction will remain on the student's transcript indefinitely and will not be subject to course drop or withdrawal. - 3.
 The student may accept the responsibility for the violation, but contest the proposed academic sanction.
-In this circumstance, the student must submit the "Academic Honor Policy Referral to Contest Sanction" form along with supporting documentation to the Office of the Dean of the Faculties.
-The Dean of the Faculties (or designee) will review the submitted documentation to determine whether the instructor has imposed a sanction that is disproportionate to the offense.
-The Dean of the Faculties may affirm or modify the sanction as appropriate.
+In this circumstance, the instructor must submit the "Academic Honor Policy Referral to Contest Sanction" form along with supporting documentation to the Office of the Vice President for Faculty Development and Advancement.
+The student's written statement must demonstrate specific reasons why the proposed sanction is extraordinarily disproportionate to the offense committed for any change to occur in the sanction.
+The Vice President for Faculty Development and Advancement (or designee) will review the submitted written documentation to determine whether the proposed sanction should be imposed.
+The Vice President (or designee) may affirm or modify the sanction as appropriate.
 The decision that results from this review is final. - 4.
 The student may deny responsibility.
-In this circumstance, the instructor submits the "Academic Honor Policy Hearing Referral" form along with supporting documentation to the Dean of the Faculties Office for an Academic Honor Policy Hearing.
+In this circumstance, the instructor submits the "Academic Honor Policy Hearing Referral" form along with supporting documentation to Office of the Vice President for Faculty Development and Advancement for an Academic Honor Policy Hearing.
 The student is issued a letter detailing the charges within ten class days of the receipt of the referral, and the schedule for the hearing will be set as soon as possible and within 90 days from the date of the letter.
 These timelines may be modified in unusual circumstances.
 Unless all parties agree, the hearing will not be held any sooner than 7 class days from the student's receipt of the charge letter.
 The process then proceeds to Step 2.